phatngluu/SIEMsystem/Report/Phat.md

    apt-get install libpcap-dev
    ```

-2. Project requires dependency `Pcap4J` please make sure it is presented in the host machine.
+2. Project requires Java dependency `Pcap4J` please make sure it is presented in the host machine.

 3. Pcap4J needs administrator/root privileges.
 You can run Pcap4J with a non-root user by granting capabilities `CAP_NET_RAW` and `CAP_NET_ADMIN` to your java command by the following command: